Sensex 27144.7 125.31 0.46%

 Risk and concerns

-As indicated in the "threats" section, the key risk includes impact on demandand pricing, due to sluggish growth in most markets especially Europe due to the economicdownturn.
+As indicated in the "threats" section, the key risk includes increasedcompetition and impact on pricing, due to any additional capacities set up by Chinesemanufacturers.

-However, the Company remains confident of being able to maintain a healthy return oninvestment due to the cost competiveness arising out of its integrated operations.
+However, the Company remains confident of being able to maintain a healthy return oninvestment due to the cost competiveness arising out of its integrated operations and itsincreased efforts in the market to retain and expand customers and enhance market share.

-The Company has floated two subsidiaries to pursue its wind energy business -Inox WindLimited and Inox Renewables Limited.
+The Company has floated two subsidiaries to pursue its wind energy business - Inox WindLimited and Inox Renewables Limited.
 Inox Wind Limited manufactures state-of-the-art windturbine generators, rotor blades and tubular towers, at its two manufacturing plants, onein Himachal Pradesh and one in Gujarat, with technology sourced from a leading Europeanwind turbine technology developer.
-Inox Renewables Limited sets up and operates windfarms.
+Inox Renewables Limited owns and operates wind farms.

 The financial performance of your Company continues to remain strong, and is expectedto show an improvement in the coming years, with the higher production levels at thechemical complex at Dahej and the commencement of revenues from the Wind Energy businessthrough its subsidiaries.